-This recently described species is known only from the type locality of 4km west of Peña Verde, the northern-most peak in the Sierra de Juárez, Oaxaca, Mexico.
-The type series was collected at 2,805m asl.
+This species is known only from the type locality at 4 km west of Peña Verde, the northern-most peak in the Sierra de Juárez, Oaxaca, Mexico.
+Its elevational range is 2,744-2,805 m asl (Canseco-Márquez and Gutiérrez Mayén 2010), with the type series collected at the upper limit.
 This species is believed to be a montane specialist with a restricted distribution, though the limits of its distribution are not known.
+Its extent of occurrence (EOO) is 34 km2.

 Habitat and Ecology